scalamolecule/molecule-web/content/developer/txdata.md

 }
 ```

-To avoid having to write this code manually, the `MoleculeBoilerplate` file generates is for us based on our schema definition.
-It has to be in our project folder for sbt to use it to generate our boilerplate code when we run `sbt compile`.
+To avoid having to write this code manually, the [MoleculeBoilerplate](https://github.com/scalamolecule/molecule/blob/master/project/DslBoilerplate.scala) file generates this for us based on our schema definition.
+It has to be in our [project folder](https://github.com/scalamolecule/molecule/tree/master/project) for sbt to use it to generate our boilerplate code when we run `sbt compile`.

 - [File organization](/manual/schema/files)
 - [Types and options](/manual/schema/definition)